Legacy Architectural Salvage: Online Store

 Leaded, Beveled Glass & Brass Octagonal Pendant Chandelier: $65 each

 These beautiful 8-sided, 6-light pendant chandeliers from the 1950s would look stunning in a foyer or alcove.
 Beveled glass is known for capturing and refracting light, creating a kaleidoscope of colors—with a little rewiring, watch these lights dazzle!
 Everything about these chandeliers simply screams “mid-century design.”
-We have 2 in stock!
+We have 1 left in stock!
 All of the leaded glass pieces are securely intact.
 The fixture works, but we recommend that it be rewired.

 Measurements: 23″ tall x 12″ deep x 12″ wide